Has it dawned on you yet that...

 "Servant Leadership is Unnatural"

 "Command and control" is consistent with human nature.
 Kindness, humility, respect, forgiveness, honesty, and sacrifice are characteristic of servant leadership.
-Despite being unnatural, it yields amazingly beneficial result!
+Despite being unnatural, it yields amazingly beneficial results!

 "Serving as a Leadership Coach"